A short description of each unit and what you can expect.

 This unit will be mainly self-directed with support from academic tutors, theatre directors and performers.

-- To attend and review performances and events
+- Attend and review performances and events

 Unit 9 - Where in the world?
 2